senchalabs/docs-i18n/guides/stores/README.md

 # Using Stores

 <a href="#!/guide/models">Models</a> are typically used with a Store, which is basically a collection of model instances.
-Setting up a store and loading its data is simple:
+Setting up a store and loading its data is done as follows:

     Ext.create('Ext.data.Store', {
         model: 'User',